Reinforced Inverse Scattering: Preliminary of Inverse Scattering

 \subsection{Background}

-In this section, we discuss the forward model for inverse scattering problem.
-The inhomogeneous media scattering problem at a fixed frequency $\omega$ is modeled by the Helmholtz equation in \eqref{holm}.
+In this section, we discuss the forward model for the inverse scattering problem.
+The inhomogeneous media scattering problem at a fixed wavenumber $k$ is modeled by Equation \eqref{holm}.
 It is assumed that a scatterer $\eta(x)$ is compactly supported in a domain $\Omega$ (see Figure \ref{genp} for visualization).
 Typically, in a numerical solution of the Helmholtz operator, $\Omega$ is discretized by a Cartesian grid $X\subset\Omega$ at the rate of a few points per wavelength.
 Assume that $X$ has $N\times N$ grid points and $\{x\}_{x\in X}$ is used to denote the discretization points of $X$.
 After discretization, the scatterer field $\eta$ can be treated as a vector in $\mathbb{R}^{N^2}$ evaluated at $\{x\}_{x\in X}$.